Zygi Wilf: Orlando City SC

 On May 12, 2021, it was announced that Zygi, Mark, and Leonard were purchasing Major League Soccer club Orlando City SC, along with Orlando Pride of the National Women's Soccer League, and Exploria Stadium, from their ownership group led by Brazilian entrepreneur Flávio Augusto da Silva.
 The value of the deal has been estimated at $400–450 million.
 The sale will require the Wilfs to sell their minority stake in Nashville SC.

 Legal issues

-In August 2013, Wilf, along with his brother, Mark Wilf, and cousin, were found liable by a New Jersey court for breaking civil state racketeering laws and keeping separate accounting books to fleece former business partners of shared revenue.
+In August 2013, Wilf, along with his brother, Mark Wilf, and cousin, Leonard Wilf, were found liable by a New Jersey court for breaking civil state racketeering laws and keeping separate accounting books to fleece former business partners of shared revenue.
 The presiding judge noted that Wilf had used organized crime-like tactics to commit fraud against his business partners.
 In September, the judge awarded the two business partner plaintiffs Ada Reichmann and Josef Halpern $84.5 million in compensatory damages, punitive damages and interest that the Wilfs must pay.
 In June 2018, an appeal reduced this amount to roughly $32 million.